Ingalls Shipbuilding

 Ingalls Shipbuilding is a shipyard located in Pascagoula, Mississippi, United States, originally established in 1938, and now part of HII.
-It is a leading producer of ships for the United States Navy, and at 12,500 employees, the second largest private employer in Mississippi.
+It is a producer of ships for the United States Navy, and, as of 2023, is the largest private employer in Mississippi.

 History

-In 1938, Ingalls Shipbuilding Corporation was founded by Robert Ingersoll Ingalls Sr. (1882–1951) of Birmingham, Alabama, on the East Bank of the Pascagoula River in Mississippi.
+In 1938, Ingalls Shipbuilding Corporation was founded by Robert Ingersoll Ingalls Sr. (1882–1951) of Birmingham, Alabama, on the east bank of the Pascagoula River in Mississippi.
 Ingalls was located where the Pascagoula River runs into the Gulf of Mexico.
-It started out building commercial ships including USS George Clymer, which took part in Liberty Fleet Day on 27 September 1941.
+It started out building commercial ships, including USS George Clymer, which took part in Liberty Fleet Day on 27 September 1941.
 In the 1950s, Ingalls started bidding on Navy work, winning a contract in 1957 to build 12 nuclear-powered attack submarines.

-Litton Industries acquired Ingalls in 1961 and in 1968 expanded its facilities to the other side of the river.
+Litton Industries acquired Ingalls in 1961, and in 1968, expanded its facilities to the other side of the river.
 Ingalls reached a high point of employment in 1977, with 27,280 workers.
 In April 2001, Litton was acquired by the Northrop Grumman Corporation.

 On 29 August 2005, Ingalls facilities were damaged by Hurricane Katrina; most of the ships in dock and construction escaped serious harm.
 While shipbuilding was halted for a while due to the destruction of many buildings, most vehicles and the large overhead cranes are the same that the facility continues to operate today.

 On 31 March 2011, Northrop Grumman spun off its shipbuilding sector (including Ingalls Shipbuilding) into a new corporation, Huntington Ingalls Industries.